-Geri D. Huser was appointed to the Iowa Utilities Board on May 1, 2015, by Governor Terry Branstad also appointed Huser as Chair, where she serves as the administrative head of the Board.
-In April 2019 Governor Kim Reynolds to a two-year term as Chair through April 30, 2023, and a six-year Board term ending April 30, 2027.
+Geri D. Huser was appointed to the Iowa Utilities Board on May 1, 2015, by Governor Terry Branstad, who also appointed her as Chair, which means she serves as the administrative head of the Board.
+Huser was reappointed by Governor Kim Reynolds to a two-year term as Chair through April 30, 2023, and a six-year Board term ending April 30, 2027.

 She previously was Director of Iowa Title Guaranty, Iowa's real estate insurance provider.
 As an attorney, Geri practices in real estate, business, municipal law, and estate planning.
 She is also a small business owner in Iowa.
 She served in the Iowa Legislature and on the Altoona City Council for a combined total of 20 years.